What is the Law on Refugees?

 Regulations regarding refugees and their subsequent treatment in South Africa are chiefly governed by two pieces of legislation –

-- The 1951 Refugee Convention – This UN treaty, along with many other complementary documents, provides a set of guidelines for countries around the world with regards to the definition of a refugee and the rights of such a person.
+- The 1951 Refugee Convention – This UN treaty, along with many other complementary documents, provides a set of guidelines for countries around the world with regard to the definition of a refugee and the rights of such a person.
 South Africa is obligated to ensure that its laws are in keeping with the points brought out in this treaty.

 - The Refugee Act 130 of 1998 – This act provides the relevant instructions needed when dealing with refugees and asylum seekers in South Africa including things like; their reception, how applications are to be handled, and the powers of the various committees and review boards which have been established to manage the process.